AnChavez2026/CSE-110/README.md

 # CSE110_Labs
 Angel's User Page
-My tavorite programming language 1s python because it was teh first language 1 Learned and the most simpilest
+My favorite programming language is python because it was the first language 1 Learned and the most simplest